 Peter’s story is one that allows us a first-hand view of what it means to be both human and a servant of Jesus.
+Each of these presentations follows Peter from the triumphal entry through Jesus’ resurrection.
+Both also include communion which can be done with the congregation if desired.

 The Peter presentation is available in two formats: